KIMUTAICHELANGA/Complex-queries-/README.md

-Apologies for the misunderstanding.
-Let's create a README specifically focusing on SQL queries, including examples of subqueries, the EXISTS keyword, and joins.

 SQL Query Examples
 This README provides examples and explanations of common SQL queries, including subqueries, the EXISTS keyword, and joins.